 This feature is helpful when the doctor asks “when was that crown placed on tooth #3?”
 Rather than having to scroll back in the history, you can easily remove everything else to quickly find what you’re looking for.

 Tech Tip: Make sure you uncheck the selected teeth box when you are done to go back to your normal view.
 This has been known to cause brief moments of panic thinking that a patient’s chart has completely disappeared.
 When in doubt, look for the red text indicating a Custom View is being displayed.

 All, None, and Date Filter

 Click All to quickly select all show options, and None to do the opposite.
 Utilize the dates filter […] to show progress notes for a specific date range, to avoid having to print the patient’s entire history of progress notes.
 Quick options include today, yesterday, this year, and last year.
 You also have the ability to input any custom date range as well.
 This is helpful when another practice requests records for work they referred to your practice.

-Utilize the search function to locate specific words in clinical notes, appointment notes, or narrow the progress notes by procedure (i.e. type crown to see all crowns for this patient or the word pain to see all times patient presented with pain.)
+Utilize the search function to locate specific words in clinical notes and appointment notes, or narrow the progress notes by procedure (i.e. type crown to see all crowns for this patient or the word pain to see all the times a patient presented with pain.)

 In addition to procedures, this allows you to show or not show other objects.